Minneapolis School Finder

 2. New Schools

 The MCA is administered beginning in Grade 3.
-Thus schools that do not serve Grade 3 or higher will not have Academic data.
+This means schools serving only students before Grade 3 will not have Academic data.
+PreK-2nd schools that are a feeder into 3rd-5th schools are given the Academic rating of their partner school.

 4. Alternative Schools